D3athSkulll/PikaNote/README.md

   Automatically clears the terminal screen on startup for a fresh session.

 - **Line Decoration**
-  Displays a `~` symbol at the beginning of each line for a minimalist layout.
+  Displays a `⚡` symbol at the beginning of each line for a distinguished layout.

 - **Cursor Hiding**
   Cursor is hidden during runtime using terminal control for a focused UI.